-If you contact us for information or for an assessment then we may ask you to provide some of your personal details.
-We won't collect more information than we need to provide you with the support services you require.
+If you contact us for information or ask for an assessment then we may ask you to give some of your personal details.
+We won't collect more information than what is needed to give you the support and services you need.

-Anyone who receives information from us must keep it confidential by law.
-We will only pass on your information to others without your consent where there's a major risk of harm to you or others, or where we're legally required to.
+We'll only pass your information to others without asking or letting you know first if there's a major risk of harm to you or others, or if we legally have to.

-For more information on how to access the information we keep about you please read our access to your records booklet.
+If you want to know how to find out what information we keep about you, please look at the access to your records booklet.

 To ask for a copy of your records, please fill in the Subject Access Request form .

 For more information, please look at our Data Protection page